kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 ### APC 529: Coding Theory and Random Graphs

-I will post my revised scribe notes for this course at the end of January 2016.
+I will post my scribe notes on random graphs for this course at the end of January 2016.

 ### ELE 535: Pattern Recognition and Machine Learning

 I will post my scribe notes for this course at the end of January 2016.

+### MAT 340: Applied Algebra

+I will post my scribe notes for this course very soon.

 ### COS 511: Theoretical Machine Learning